 Gautrain - between Joburg and Pretoria is the high-speed train.
 Currently, the Gautrain connects O.R.
 Tambo International Airport with Sandton central business district. www.gautrain.co.za.

 Metrobus covers about 80 scheduled routes throughout greater Joberg. www.mbus.co.za.
 Rea Vaya is a new Bus Rapid Transit system being introduced into the city.
 It currently runs between Soweto and the city CBD, with an excellent inner city circular route also in operation. www.reavaya.org.za.

-A number of metered taxi services are available to visitors, but these must be called for in advance rather than hailed in the street.
+Some metered taxi services are available to visitors, but these must be called for in advance rather than hailed in the street.
 Ask at your hotel for recommended service providers or visit www.corporatecabs.co.za; www.rosetaxis.com and www.cabsforwomen.co.za.

 The city has a temperate climate with blue skies and sunshine most of the year round.
-During summer (October to April) afternoon thundershowers can be experienced, but winter days are dry, sunny and mild with cold, sometimes frosty nights.
+During summer (October to April) afternoon thundershowers can be experienced, but winter days are dry, sunny and mild to cold, sometimes frosty nights.